Advice for private landlords

 Renters Rights Act

 As a landlord it is your responsibility to understand what has changed.
-The two following websites provide a comprehesnive overview:
+The two following websites provide a comprehensive overview:

 Landlord accreditation scheme